quentinmit/nebula-setup/README.md

 ### meta

 Metadata extraction service.
 Two meta services are recommended for each site.
-One with no configuration file at all (scan all files) and one with following configuration:
+One with no configuration file at all (scan all files) and one with the following configuration:

 ```xml
 <settings>